aliawa/help/bash.md

-# ANSI Escape Sequences for writing text in "BOLD" and "UNDERLINE" .
+# ANSI Escape Sequences for text format and color
 ## Bold
 echo -e "\033[1mThis is a BOLD line\033[0m"
 ## Underline